Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 00N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 00 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.48 degrees Kelvin in November 2025, versus 1.38 in October 2025.
+In land locations at latitudes between 00 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.15 degrees Kelvin in December 2025, compared to 1.48 in November 2025.

 Sample.
-There are 2,111 observations in the monthly time series presented in the chart above.
-The span of time covered by the series is from January 1850 to November 2025.
+There are 2,112 records in the monthly series presented in the graph above.
+The series covers the span of time extending from January 1850 to December 2025.

 History.
-Here's a glimpse of some simple statistics we calculated on the full sample: the anomaly was equal on average to -0.17 degrees Kelvin; it reached its minimum of -1.32 in December 1916; it hit a maximum of 1.85 in November 2023.
+Here's a glimpse of a few statistics calculated on the full sample: the anomaly hit a maximum of 1.85 degrees Kelvin in November 2023; it hit a minimum of -1.32 in December 1916; it averaged -0.17.

 Latest values